pretix/pretix-docs/docs/guides/widget.md

 #### Using tracking with the pretix Widget

 If you use the tracking plugin, you can enable cross-domain tracking.
-When you run your pretix-shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking.
+When you run your pretix shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking.
 Tracking across subdomains works with no cross-domain tracking setup needed.
-Refer to the article on [custom domain](custom-domain.md) for further information.
+Refer to the article on [custom domains](custom-domain.md) for further information.

-Add the embedding website to your [Referral exclusions](https://support.google.com/analytics/answer/2795830) in your Google Analytics settings.
+Add the embedding website to your [referral exclusions](https://support.google.com/analytics/answer/2795830) in your Google Analytics settings.

 Add Google Analytics like you would on any other page, including your [window.dataLayer]{.title-ref} and [gtag]{.title-ref} configurations.
 Add the widget code.